anwanguow/PH_structural/README.md

 The related article (preprint) is available at https://arxiv.org/abs/2411.14390.

-N.B., to help readers intuitively understand how particles and the entire system are mapped into fingerprints (PH vectors) and a single real number (Separation Index), we have specifically written demonstration codes, as detailed in the tail of this page.
+N.B., to help readers intuitively understand how particles and the entire system are mapped into fingerprints (PH vectors) and a single real number (Separation Index), we have specifically written demonstration codes, as detailed in the tail of this page (titled "Sample Checker").

 Figures
 -----------------